La Cima (The Summit) Bilingual Leadership Camp

 WHY BILINGUAL LATINX LEADERSHIP?

 Strong students create strong schools.
-The primary goal of La Cima Leadership is to graduate our states' Latinx population.
-La Cima's bilingual environment helps Latinx students develop self-identity, a sense of empowerment and leadership skills to better serve their schools and communities.
+The primary goal of La Cima Leadership is to graduate our state's Latinx population.
+La Cima's bilingual environment helps Latino students develop self-identity, a sense of empowerment, and leadership skills to better serve their schools and communities.
 La Cima is a week-long high school summer camp designed to impart leadership and life skills to Latino youth in Washington State.
-Latino student leaders find their voice at La Cima and return home equipped with the skills to create positive changes in their schools and communities.
+Latino student leaders find their voice at La Cima and return home equipped to create positive change in their schools and communities.

 Students attending La Cima can be elected, appointed, or recruited based on their leadership potential.
 The curriculum covers identity development, communication, group process, managerial skills, self-awareness, and human relations.
 Principal evaluation criteria linked to the La Cima leadership curriculum include: Closing the Gap, Creating a Culture, Ensuring School Safety, and Engaging the Community.

-La Cima practices a dual language content delivery model in both English and Spanish.
+La Cima practices a dual-language content-delivery model in both English and Spanish.
 We call it Bilingual Leadership.
-By delivering content in English and Spanish students experience a school function that actively practices the values of biculturalism (i.e., the ability to integrate attributes of two cultures and competently navigate between cultural systems).
+By delivering content in English and Spanish, students experience a school function that actively promotes the values of biculturalism (i.e., the ability to integrate attributes of two cultures and to navigate competently between cultural systems).
 As a result, students affirm their self-worth and their bilingual assets and are encouraged to develop their speaking, reading, and writing skills in both languages.

 Directors